 - Foreign lotteries: Although it is illegal to purchase tickets in a foreign lottery, scam artists will sell you tickets under the pretense that you are part of a pool of ticket purchasers sure to win and split the proceeds.

-- Requests for Updating Your Information: You may receive an email that has a bank, eBay or other company logo that is requesting that you update your information by clicking on the link provided.
+- Requests for Updating Your Information: You may receive an email that has a bank, eBay or another company logo that is requesting that you update your information by clicking on the link provided.
 Web scams can reproduce very realistic websites in order to have you enter your personal information, which they will use for other purposes.
-Check the website address in your address bar, most legitimate, secure sites have either https: or http: on the beginning of their address.
-Also look for an icon of a padlock.
+Check the website address in your address bar, most legitimate, secure sites have either https: or HTTP: at the beginning of their address.
+Also, look for an icon of a padlock.
 If you click on the padlock, it should give you the details of the site.